Spencer-Weston/DatatoTable/README.md

 print(session.query(example_tbl).count())
 >>> 4
 ```
+The package also includes tools to convert data into foreign key values.

 ## Version 0.3
 This version is the first valid version uploaded to PyPi.
 It provides access to a database, automatically creates tables, and coerces data into a format that can be inserted into a table.
 It passes all tests in the test suite, but the test suite will need to be fleshed out as users come across problems not anticipated currently.